 Jeffrey (Red) George (Ma-Mi-No-ga-boo) is a well known local Ojibway artist whose work is internationally renowned.
 His art hangs in many private homes and public galleries throughout North America and the world.
 He was awarded an honourable mention in last year’s Paint Ontario show for “Sweat Lodge” (pictured below).

-A great line up of artists will be demonstrating their talents as part of our Pints & Palettes event.
+A great line up of artists will be demonstrating their talents as part of our Pints & Palettes event the evening of April 17th.

 Jamie has been painting landscapes for 19 years.
 His demonstration will explain his choice of palette, brushes and application of paint.
 He will illustrate each step of his painting from selecting a scene, blocking in shapes, choosing colour and refining each layer.
 Jamie was awarded Second Prize at last year’s show.
 Jamie will also be conducting a workshop at the Grand Bend Art Centre and you can find out about that by visiting our Artists’ Workshops page.